tmtsoftware/csw/docs/src/main/commons/create-component.md

 Java
 :   @@snip [JSampleHcdHandlers.java](../../../../examples/src/main/java/nfiraos/samplehcd/JSampleHcdHandlers.java) { #publish }

-In Java, you must save a reference to the `IEventService` passed into the constructor as a member variable.
-We use the name `eventService` (not shown here).

 We encapsulate the starting of the publishing in our method `publishCounter`.
 Our `EventGenerator` is the `incrementCounterEvent` method which increments our integer variable `counter` and stores it in the `ParameterSet` of a new `SystemEvent` and returns it.
-Once our `defaultPublisher` is resolved, we pass in a reference to `incrementCounterEvent` and specify a period of 5 seconds.
+Once our `defaultPublisher` is resolved, we pass in a reference to `incrementCounterEvent` and specify a period of 2 seconds.
 We log a message when publishing the event so that it can be observed when running the component.

 The `publish` method returns a `Cancellable` type in a future.
 When the publishing is set up, the `Cancellable` can be used to stop the event generator.
 We demonstrate its usage in the `stopPublishingGenerator` method, although this method is